 \subsection{Runtime Performance}

-Here we report an example of the runtime performance expected of an asymptotically zero-rate HaPPY code for: the stabilizer and logical operator generation \texttt{OperatorPush}; the GE erasure decoder; the integer-optimization decoder; and for the tensor-network decoder.
+Here we report an example of the runtime performance expected of an asymptotically zero-rate HaPPY code for: the stabilizer and logical operator generation \texttt{OperatorPush}; the GE erasure decoder; the integer-optimization decoder; and the tensor-network decoder.
 All results are given as a function of layer $L$ and times are reported in seconds (s).
-For the decoders, the plotted results are \emph{per Monte Carlo trial}, while the \texttt{OperatorPush} results denote the per layer start-to-finish time for pushing all locally-defined stabilizers and logical operators to their respective boundary representations, and extracting them into a csv file.
+For the decoders, the plotted results are \emph{per Monte Carlo trial}, while the \texttt{OperatorPush} results denote the per-layer start-to-finish time for pushing all locally-defined stabilizers and logical operators to their respective boundary representations, and extracting them into a CSV file.

-As we were limited by computational power, we were able to extract results for only the first two layers using the integer-optimization decoder.
-For all other decoders and the \texttt{OperatorPush} method, however, we were able to obtain time-scaling estimates for up to $L = 4$, i.e. on the order of roughly several thousand boundary (physical) qubits, depending on the Schl\"{a}fli symbols $\{p,q\}$ associated with the commensurate hyperbolic tiling.
+We were able to extract results for only the first two layers using the integer-optimization decoder, as we were limited by computational power.
+For all other decoders and the \texttt{OperatorPush} method, however, we were able to obtain time-scaling estimates for up to $L = 4$, i.e., on the order of roughly several thousand boundary (physical) qubits, depending on the Schl\"{a}fli symbols $\{p,q\}$ associated with the commensurate hyperbolic tiling.